The Ultimate Guide to Sales Development

 How to track activity metrics: Track SDR activity per day, week, month, and year—so you have a benchmark.
 A handy CRM (like Close) can do this automatically.

 These metrics track how much revenue and deals your team is closing, compared to the amount of time they spend on calls and emails.
 We recommend tracking:

 - Conversation rates: The number of outbound activities that result in meaningful conversations or interactions.

-- Number of calls per win: The amount of outreach it takes to generate a successful deal.
+- Number of calls per win: The amount of outreach it takes to close a deal.

-- SQL to opportunity: The rate at which SQLs become sales pipeline per day, week, month.
+- SQL to opportunity: The rate at which SQLs become an opportunity in the sales pipeline per day, week, or month.

 - Average deal size: This metric reveals the average value of the opportunities your SDRs are vetting.
-SDRs should not just be focused on quantity but quality as well.
-Encourage them to go after the big fish whenever possible.
+SDRs should focus on quality—not just quantity.

 - Opportunity to win/close rates: The percentage of SDR-generated opportunities that become closed business.
 Reveals the quality of your SQLs.

 - Win/close rate: This measures how many SQLs are won or lost over time.